Frequently Asked Questions

 - individual preferences as well as cultural approaches to food should be taken into consideration when developing a plan

-- the amount of fat on one's body most often has less impact on health than we have been led to believe
+- the amount of fat on one's body may very well have less impact on your health than you have been led to believe.

 The short answer this is that from a western medical perspective we don’t really understand how it works.
 We do, however, have 5000 years of history of the medicine being used successfully for just about every medical condition.
 The science of Chinese medicine is a discreet science that explains its own theories through its own lens.
 A great introductory book on Chinese medicine is The Web That Has No Weaver.

-Yes!
 I work with each person on a case-by-case basis to determine whether hormone therapy is safe and appropriate.
+And even if you've been told by a provider that you shouldn't take it, there may be more information we now have that challenges that idea.

 I treat people as individuals, not diseases.
 This means that I need to understand all aspects of your health history, current health and health goals.
 With a comprehensive intake form I am able to focus on your concerns at your visit rather than reviewing each system individually.
 It makes your visit both more time and cost-effective.
 I know it’s long.
 Bear with me. 🙂

-You can request an appointment by calling (503) 977-0500 or if you wish, you can email us your phone number and we will give you a call.
+You can request an appointment by calling (503) 977-0500 (this will be the most expedient) or if you wish, you can message us your phone number through the contact form on our website and the office will give you a call.
 At this time we are unable to make appointments by email.
-New patients should complete the new patient forms (you can find them HERE) and bring them to your first appointment.